 fbpx

-If you’re looking for an in-network provider for Magellan Behavioral Health, you’re in the right place.
+If you’re looking for an in-network provider for Magellan Behavioral Health to treat mental illness and substance use disorder, you’re in the right place.
 Olympus Recovery offers in-network drug recovery with Magellan Behavioral Health and a number of other insurance providers to offer accessible and affordable care.
-Keep reading to learn more about what Magellan covers and how Olympus Recovery can help.
+Keep reading to learn more about what Magellan health care covers and how Olympus Recovery, an in-network Magellan provider, can help.

 What Does Magellan Cover?

-Magellan provides coverage for a comprehensive approach to recovery for patients battling substance abuse disorders [1].
+Magellan healthcare provides coverage for a comprehensive approach to recovery for patients battling a substance use disorder [1].
 The approach includes:

 1. Medication-assisted treatment